n4n0lix/sw-goh-daily-farmbot/README.md

 Completly background automated, start it, do something else.

 **What resources do I get?**
-Basicall all daily activities and some extra shards.
+- All the daily activities stuff
-- Ashoka Shards
+- Some Ashoka Shards
-- Old Ben Shards
+- Some Old Ben Shards
-- 200 Squad Arena Tokens
-- 400 Galactic War Tokens
-- XXX Fleet Arena Tokens
-- 62 Crystals from Daily Activities
-- XXX Sim-Tickets
-- XXX Credits
+- All challenges rewards

 **What is it doing?**
 - Available daily (hero and ship) challenges
-- Auto battles the first 6 fights of Galactic War
+- Resets and auto battles the first 2 fights of Galactic War
-- Auto battles 5 squad arena fights
+- Auto battles 2 squad arena fights
-- Auto battles 5 fleet arena fights
+- Auto battles 2 fleet arena fights
 - Trains the lowest character with 1 of your lowest training droids
 - Enhances the lowest ship with 1 of your lowest training droids